 - Try it instead of your normal nacho cheese for a totally new taste.

-- Add the rind to a soup to impart flavour or use a thin slice on top to finish - mint pea is especially good.
+- Add the rind to a soup to impart flavour or use a thin slice on top to finish.
+I love minty pea soup with brie!

-- A toasted brie baguette with cranberries make a delicious and quick snack
+- A toasted brie baguette with cranberries makes a delicious and quick snack

 - Brie is a fantastic pizza topping, just be careful not to overdo it, especially with stronger tasting brie.